ruhuitay/candy_rank/README.md

 # candy_rank
-Which is the best feature about a candy?
+Which is the best feature in a candy?
 Is it chocolately, peanuty, almondy, fruity or maybe a hard candy?
 Based on 538's article (https://fivethirtyeight.com/videos/the-ultimate-halloween-candy-power-ranking/), I am ranking the best features that make the ideal candy using a multi-regression model.

 Dataset can be found here: